Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 During compile-time, your code is carefully examined, and if needed a _compiler error_ is shown and the compilation stops without producing an executable.
 An executable binary is produced only when the compiler can finish without errors.

-At run-time, a program can still be stopped (it crashes) when a certain abnormal condition is encountered producing a _run-time error_ or panic, such as for example during bounds-checking on arrays or strings (when an index is used that is outside the size of the array) or a divide-by-zero condition.
+At run-time, a program can still be stopped (it crashes or panics) when a certain abnormal condition is encountered producing a _run-time error_, such as for example during bounds-checking on arrays or strings (when an index is used that is outside the size of the array) or a divide-by-zero condition.

 Due to its extensive meta-programming capabilities, Jai can even _run a program during compile-time_!